What Does The Red On The Us Flag Represent

 Q: What do the stars on the flag represent?
 A: Each star on the American flag represents one of the fifty states that comprise the Union.

 Q: Is it legal to display the American flag in any condition?
 A: While the Flag Code provides guidelines for proper display, there are no legal penalties for displaying the flag in a disrespectful manner.
-However, doing so is generally considered disrespectful to the flag and the nation it represents.
+That said, doing so is generally considered disrespectful to the flag and the nation it represents.

 Conclusion